Southern Orchards: Faith centers

 The Family Missionary Baptist Church and Guiding Light Christian Center are central community centers.
 They provide faith, recreation, and youth services.

 Theodore Roosevelt Junior High School

 Construction of Theodore Roosevelt Junior High School began in 1913 and it was demolished February 11, 1987.
 The building was a public school that sat at 1046 Struder Ave and served the Near South and Driving Park neighborhoods.

 Kossuth Street Garden

-Kossuth Street Garden covers the entire lot 641 E. Kossuth Street, located in the Southern Orchards neighborhood just east of German Village.
+Kossuth Street Garden formerly covered the lot at 641 East Kossuth Street, spanning the space between Ann Street and South 17th Avenue.
 Founder and director Michael Doody has been serving the community since 2007.
+In 2023, the garden was removed and construction began on ten single-family homes.